thequantumturtle/2024-Spring-11860/index.md

 ## Announcements!
 The first few classes will be done remotely!
-Do **NOT** show up to BH235A or else you will be lonely!
+Do **NOT** show up to DH 1211 or else you will be lonely!
 Class can be found on Zoom right [**HERE**]().

 ## Location